The Secret About Leak Detection & LDAR

 Most importantly, detecting leaks using Method 21 is incredibly time-consuming.
 Perhaps one of the reasons it’s referred to as the “sniffing” method is because it often feels as though you have to smell each connection to find possible leaks.
 Technicians don’t actually use their noses.
 But, they do have to pass a handheld aspirated wand fitted with a hydrocarbon flame ionization detector (FID) or a handheld photoionization detector (PID) over each individual component.
 This technique makes the time required to execute this approach significant.

 You can imagine that in extensive facilities, or over long pipelines with many thousands of connections, that missing a leak may not be all that difficult.
 The fact of the matter is that leaks can happen throughout the value chain – from production to gathering and boosting, processing to transmission and storage.
 A leak source can be at nearly any point along these systems – whether from a storage tank that isn’t properly venting, a stuck pneumatic valve, or a compressor station that’s malfunctioning.
 In every instance, the surveyor must come into relatively close contact with a potential source to “sniff” it with the handheld device – a process that is prone to error, and also risky for workers.
-Methane, after all, can be deadly.
+Methane, propane, or any other combustible gas for that matter, after all, can be deadly.
 Rounding out this list of Method 21 problems is the fact that there are known accuracy issues in the leak calculation methods.

 With all of this in mind, LDAR experts have been in search of ways to improve upon Method 21 by developing technology and processes that are much more efficient, safe, and accurate.
 What they want are solutions for meeting regulations – and saving money.
 A system using new technologies, equipment, and processes that help workers solve difficult problems with much greater ease while recouping lost profits is what’s needed.
 Decreasing community exposure to VOCs and reducing greenhouse gas emissions would be great, too.